alexbotello/minimizer/README.md

       -s, --size       Specify new size dimensions.
 Defaults to 250 250 -f, --format     Specify image format.
 Default image format is PNG.
       -n, --name       Name specific image file to minimize.
 Must include file extension.
-      -r, --replace    Flag that will replace original files with new images --help           Show this message and exit.
+      --help           Show this message and exit.